CyberSource/cybersource-rest-client-ruby/docs/PaymentInstrumentApi.md

 api_instance = CyberSource::PaymentInstrumentApi.new

-payment_instrument_id = "payment_instrument_id_example" # String | The Id of a payment instrument.
+payment_instrument_id = 'payment_instrument_id_example' # String | The Id of a payment instrument.

 patch_payment_instrument_request = CyberSource::PatchPaymentInstrumentRequest.new # PatchPaymentInstrumentRequest |

 opts = {
-  profile_id: "profile_id_example", # String | The Id of a profile containing user specific TMS configuration.
+  profile_id: 'profile_id_example', # String | The Id of a profile containing user specific TMS configuration.
-  if_match: "if_match_example" # String | Contains an ETag value from a GET request to make the request conditional.
+  if_match: 'if_match_example' # String | Contains an ETag value from a GET request to make the request conditional.
 }

 begin